Table of Contents

 New Credit Inquiry

-There are two types of credit inquiries: hard versus soft credit inquiries.
+There are two types of credit inquiries: hard vs soft credit inquiries.
 During a soft inquiry, which is also called a soft pull or a soft credit check, a credit card issuer will check your credit, but it won’t affect your credit score.

 Credit Utilization

-Credit utilization is the amount of revolving credit you are currently using divided by the total credit available to you.
-Credit utilization is usually expressed as a percentage.
-When you open a new line of credit, like a new credit card, your total credit limit increases, and your credit utilization ratio decreases.
-This can help build your credit score.
-Experts recommend keeping your credit utilization below 30%.
+Credit utilization is the amount of revolving credit you are currently using divided by the total credit available to you, and it’s usually expressed as a percentage.
+Credit utilization can affect your credit score.
+When you open a new line of credit, like a new credit card, your total credit limit generally increases, and your credit utilization ratio decreases.
+This can positively impact your credit score.
+Financial professionals recommend keeping your credit utilization below 30%.

 Average Age of Accounts

-The longer the average age of your accounts on your credit report, the higher your credit score will likely be for that category.
 When you open a new account, it will reduce the average age of your accounts.
 If you have established credit with multiple accounts that are several years old, a new account opening may not have a significant impact.
-If all of your accounts are new, adding additional new accounts may have a greater negative impact.
+But if all of your accounts are new, adding additional new accounts may have a greater negative impact.

 Credit Mix